Frequently asked questions for persons who may be required to file a statement of financial affairs with the PDC.

 All filers submit their reports to the PDC.

-King, Pierce, and Snohomish Counties and the City of Seattle have enacted and enforce local filing requirements.
-Get more information ...
+Some counties and the City of Seattle have enacted and enforce local filing requirements.
+Check with those jurisdictions to be sure.